 The Power of Attorney Fee Deferrals

 Personal injury attorneys have the unique ability to defer the receipt of their legal fee to future tax years.
-We specialize in creating customized strategies for attorneys to minimize income taxes, fund retirement or other future goals, normalize firm cash flows, and retain key employees.
+We specialize in creating customized strategies for attorneys to minimize income taxes (and thus maximize income tax savings), fund retirement or other future goals, normalize firm cash flows, and retain key employees.

 The following video provides an overview of fee deferrals and outlines some creative uses cases: